-- 23.4.20 The microbial population in the water used in the washer-disinfector, particularly in the final rinse stage of process cycle should not increase the bioburden of the load items. - 23.4.21 For items which are intended to be used without further processing (e.g. flexible endoscopes processed in an endoscope washer-disinfector) the nature and extent of the microbial population in the final rinse water should not present a potential hazard to the service user, either through infection or by leading to a erroneous diagnosis.
-It is recommended that a guideline limit for microbial contamination is set at no greater than 10 CFU/100ml sample.
+- 21.4.20 The microbial population in the water used in the washer-disinfector, particularly in the final rinse stage of process cycle should not increase the bioburden of the load items. - 21.4.21 For items which are intended to be used without further processing (e.g. flexible endoscopes processed in an endoscope washer-disinfector) the nature and extent of the microbial population in the final rinse water should not present a potential hazard to the service user, either through infection or by leading to a erroneous diagnosis.
+The guideline limits for microbial contamination are no greater than 10 CFU/100ml sample.